Param Uppal

 Param Uppal (born 25 October 1998) is an Australian cricketer of Indian origin.
 He made his List A debut for Cricket Australia XI in the 2017–18 JLT One-Day Cup on 27 September 2017.
 He made his first-class debut for New South Wales in the 2017–18 Sheffield Shield season on 3 March 2018.

 Early life

 Uppal was born in 1998 in Chandigarh, India.
 He moved with his parents to Australia at the age of four so his mother could train as a teacher.

 Domestic career

 Uppal was chosen to be part of the Cricket Australia XI squad for the 2017–18 JLT One-Day Cup.
 He made his List A debut against South Australia in the first match on 27 September, and went on to play all six matches for the tournament, though he only averaged 16.60 with the bat and was unable to take any wickets.

-Param Uppal now takes great pride in coaching the UTASCC Under 17s team who are in contention to win both the T20 title and the one day match title.
+Param continues to play first grade cricket for University in Hobart, Tasmania.
+In 2024 Param finished first in the batting and bowing aggregates and averages scoring 757 at 68.82, and taking 34 wickets at 12.91.